FieryPotato/Sequents/README.md

 with main classes and functions easily accessible via sane import paths from the Sequents package.

-As of this writing (2022-09-03) the program applies invertible rules (by default) to sequents in the input file and saves them as byte strings.
+As of this writing (2022-09-13) the program applies invertible rules by default to sequents in the input file and saves them as byte strings.
 These can be loaded back up using pickle as follows.
 ```
 >>> import pickle